code4coin/001-SQL-Structured-Query-Language-/001 SQL FOR DATA ENGINEERS/001 EXERCISES/020 SQL CROSS AND SELF JOINS.md

 - CROSS JOIN generates all possible combinations of rows.
 - Use carefully on large tables to avoid extremely large result sets.
 - Can be filtered using WHERE for meaningful combinations.
+- Think of a self-join as **“make two copies of the table, then treat them like any other join.”**
+- Self join: Always add a <> condition to avoid pairing a row with itself.
+- Use INNER, LEFT, or other join types depending on the use-case — the keyword self is never written in SQL.

 ---
 ## 💪EXERCISE